e1z0/esp32cam-ready/README.md

 # esp32cam-ready

+This fork adds abillity to update firmware via web and some fixes, customizations.

 esp32-ready cam combines other projects to have an out-the-box solution to use the Chinese (7 Euro!) esp32cam module.
 Suggestions and bug fixes are welcome!